HoN-Revival/HoN-Revival.github.io/docs/masterserver/endpoints/guides.md

 )
 ```

+NOTE: The `hosttime` from the request must be forwarded as part of the response as well.

 The most important field is the `guide_list`.
 The guides appear to be delimited with a backtick.
 Within a given guide, elements are delimited with a vertical bar.

 Individual guide example: